ruby-rice/rice/docs/bindings/callbacks.md

 ```

 If you are using CMake, you will need to add a C++ preprocessor define called `HAVE_LIBFFI` and link to libffi.

+## Memory Management

+Callback wrappers (NativeCallback instances) are intentionally never freed.
+This is because:

+1. C code may call the callback at any time, even after the Ruby code that registered it has finished executing
+2. Ruby users commonly pass blocks to C callbacks, which Rice converts to Procs internally.
+Without special handling, these Procs would be garbage collected and the callback would crash when invoked

+Rice uses `Pin` internally to prevent the Ruby Proc from being garbage collected, ensuring the callback remains valid for the lifetime of the program.

+In practice, this means each unique callback registration consumes a small amount of memory that is never reclaimed.
+For most applications this is not a concern, as callbacks are typically registered once during initialization.